 |The records in the target table that match incoming records, are deleted.

-In just a few clicks, you can easily export several selected tables at once.
+In just a few clicks, you can easily export all selected tables at once.
 By default, exporting group of tables is done as one source table per one target file or table.

 Exporting selected tables to one target file or table is also possible.